MetExplore/dexom-python/README.md

 ## Functions

-These are the different functions which are available for context-specific network extraction
+These are the different functions which are available for context-specific metabolic subnetwork extraction

 ### apply_gpr
 The `gpr_rules.py` script can be used to transform gene expression data into reaction weights, for a limited selection of models.